 Pastor Sean Stanton has been involved with the ACC movement for more than 30 years, serving in a variety of leadership roles and on ACC Executive boards.
 He was elected to the ACC National Executive in 2011 in the position of National Secretary/Treasuer.
 Sean and his wife Lynda are the Senior Pastors of Life Unlimited Church in the ACT.

-Joel A’Bell has been the Lead Pastor Hillsong Church Australia for nearly 20 years and in February 2019, with his wife, Julia, has just planted a brand new ACC church in the heart of Sydney’s Sutherland Shire, called Revitalise.
+Pastor Joel A’Bell and his wife, Julia, planted a brand new ACC church in the heart of Sydney’s Sutherland Shire, called Revitalise in February 2019.
 He has been a member of the ACC National Executive since 2015 and is passionate about building and growing the local church.
-His fresh leadership ideas and style have helped shape Hillsong’s flourishing multi-campus church.
+Joel was on staff at Hillsong Church Australia for almost 20 years years, and as Lead Pastor, his fresh leadership ideas and style helped shape Hillsong’s flourishing multi-campus church.

 Pastor John Hunt is the ACC State President for Queensland/Northern Territory and he has served the movement in various roles over the past two decades.
 He and his wife Francine have been the pastors of Centro Church in Ipswich, Qld, since 1995.